A brief introduction to transactional analysis

 - "Why don't you", "Yes but".
 The initiator states a problem and seeks the advice of others.
 They offer solutions based on the "why don't you" which the initiator rejects with "yes but".
 He/she ends up feeling self-righteous and thinks "I know best".

-Of course, these kinds of games inevitably take place in organisations and are played by managers who attempt to satisfy personal goals and advance personal values which has its roots in culture.
+Of course, these kinds of games inevitably take place in organisations and are played by managers who attempt to satisfy personal goals and advance personal values which have their roots in culture.

 Put very simply: none of the frames of mind (ego states) is intrinsically "better" than others, but each is appropriate in different situations and will have a different effect on those with whom we communicate.